Edgewater Technology shooting: Perpetrator

 Michael Morgan McDermott was born Michael McDermod Martinez in Plymouth, Massachusetts, on September 4, 1958, and grew up in nearby Marshfield.
 He was the second of four children to Richard and Rosemary (née Reardon) Martinez, who both worked as teachers.
 In 1976, he graduated from Marshfield High, where he was rather popular among his peers according to a former classmate.

 Shortly after graduating high school, McDermott enlisted in the United States Navy and served for six years as an electrician's mate, most of which was spent on the USS Narwhal.
 He was eventually honorably discharged with the rank of electrician's mate petty officer second class.

 From 1982 to 1988, McDermott worked for the Maine Yankee Nuclear Power Plant.
 He then moved to Weymouth, Massachusetts, and began work in research and development for Duracell.
 In 1992, McDermott married Monica Sheehan.
 They divorced several years later.
 Around this time, McDermott began to gain significant weight.
-In 2000, after Duracell announced it would soon move to Bethel, Connecticut, McDermott resigned and later joined Edgewater Technology that same year.
+In 2000, after Duracell announced that it would soon move to Bethel, Connecticut, McDermott resigned and later joined Edgewater Technology that same year.

 In October 2000, McDermott moved out of his apartment in South Weymouth after failing to pay his rent, leaving the residence in a derelict state and owing the landlord $1,720.
 He then moved into an apartment in Haverhill.

 It later emerged that, in addition to his other financial troubles, McDermott had owed roughly $5,000 in back taxes to the IRS and that Edgewater Technology had withheld a portion of his wages in order to comply with an order by the IRS.

-As of 2022, McDermott is incarcerated at Old Colony Correctional Center in Bridgewater, Massachusetts.
+As of 2024, McDermott was incarcerated at Old Colony Correctional Center in Bridgewater, Massachusetts.